- What is it and what is different?

 You can shape the future of Tiki

 Predicting the future is very hazardous.
-However, as the past can often be an indicator for the future:
+However, as the past can often be an indicator of the future:

 - Tiki has evolved since 2002.
 Please see Continuity.